tingold/pgdog/docs/docs/index.md

 The passwords are stored in a separate file to simplify deployments in environments where secrets can be safely encrypted, like Kubernetes or AWS EC2.

-Both files can to be placed in the current working directory (CWD) for pgDog to detect them.
-Alternatively, you can pass the `--config` and `--secrets` arguments with their locations when starting pgDog.
+Both files can to be placed in the current working directory (CWD) for PgDog to detect them.
+Alternatively, you can pass the `--config` and `--secrets` arguments with their locations when starting PgDog.

 #### Example `pgdog.toml`

-Most pgDog configuration options have sensible defaults.
+Most PgDog configuration options have sensible defaults.
 This allows a basic primary-only configuration to be pretty short:

 ```toml
 [general]